-Affiliated Associate Professor, Departments of Humanities & Cultural Studies, Women's & Gender Studies, and Africana Studies
+Affiliated Professor, Departments of Humanities & Cultural Studies and Women's & Gender Studies

 Office: CIS 3050

-Aisha Durham is an Associate Professor of Communication and a former Fulbright Faculty Fellow at the University of South Florida where she holds three affiliate appointments in Gender and Women’s Studies, Humanities and Cultural Studies, and Africana Studies.
-Her cultural studies research explores the relationship between media representations and everyday life in the “post” era using auto/ethnography, performance writing, and Black feminist intersectional approaches refined in hip hop feminism, which she engages in her award-winning monograph Home with Hip Hop Feminism: Performances in Communication and Culture and two edited books.
-Recent research is featured in Critical Autoethnography and De-Whitening Intersectionality.
-To democratize knowledge, Durham writes public scholarship for Aster(ix): A Journal of Literature, Art and Criticism, and she provides cultural analyses for news and entertainment outlets, such as Tampa Bay Times, Complex, and Haaretz.
+Aisha Durham is a Professor of Communication at the University of South Florida.
+Her cultural studies research explores the relationship between media respresentations and everyday life in the "post" era using auto/ethnography, performance writing, and Black feminist intersectional approaches refined in hip hop feminism, which she engages in her two edited books and NCA award-winning monograph Home with Hip Hop Feminism: Performances in Communication and Culture.
+Along with two edited special issues about local Florida and transnational culture, recent research is featured in Departures in Critical Qualitative Research, the Journal of Autoethnography, and Communication, Culture, and Critique.
+Durham is a recent Fulbright-Hays Faculty Fellow (Brazil), The National Museum of African American History and Culture advisory board member for their hip hop anthology, and an Ellis-Bochner Autoethnography and Personal Narrative Research award recipient.
+To democratize knowledge, Durham writes public scholarship and provides cultural analyses for news and entertainment outlets, such as Tampa Bay Times, NPR, and Haaretz.

-Cultural Studies, Feminist Media Studies, Black feminist thought, Performance auto/ethnography.
+Cultural Studies, Feminist Media Studies, Black Feminist Thought, Autoethnography.